Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **plot_PSF_residuals** [ Type: *bool* ]

-	If True, plot the residual from the PSF fitting.
+	If True, plot the residuals during the PSF fittings to sources.